kacole2/chef-jumpsquares/README.md

 7. `thin_nginx` <br>

 #### jumpsquares::thin_nginx
-Just include `jumpsquares::default` in your node's `run_list`.
+Just include `jumpsquares::thin_and_nginx` in your node's `run_list`.
 However go to 'thin_nginx' and make sure the attributes match what is shown above.

 Contributing
 ------------